What is GraphQL?

 Is GraphQL a database?

-GraphQL is often confused with being a database technology but it is NOT one.
-GraphQL is a query language for APIs - not databases.
-In that sense it's database agnostic and can be used with any kind of database or even no database at all.
+No, GraphQL is not a database.
+It is a query language for API.
+While often confused with being a database technology, it is not.
+In that regard, it is database agnostic and can be used with any kind of database or even no database at all.

 Is GraphQL frontend or backend?